coolbutuseless/phon/README.md

   - Words with the most matching trailing phonemes are returned first.
   - Subsequent vectors have fewer matching trailing phonemes.
-  - The names of the list are the number of trailing phonemes which match.

 <!-- end list -->